Mike-Vazovskiy/Tilda-Task-2/README.md

 That's how I completed the test task for Tilda Publishing
 ----------------------
 I made one main product card.
-Also, I decided to make a mini-card for the product catalog.
+Also, I decided to make a mini-card for the product catalog just to show how it might look like.

 Known bugs: